 The Wisconsin Department of Transportation’s (WisDOT's) SIB program, created in 1998, is a revolving loan program.
 Principal and interest payments made by loan recipients are returned to the “bank” so that funds can be made available to new applicants.
 Initially capitalized with $1.5 million in federal funds and $375,000 in state funds, the program currently has approximately $3 million in assets (current loans plus cash on hand).

 Communities may apply for loans for transportation infrastructure improvements that help preserve, promote and encourage economic development and/or promote transportation efficiency, safety and mobility.
 SIB loans can be used in conjunction with other federal or state programs, or to finance an entire project.
 Projects that would be eligible for SIB funding include:

 - Access improvements for vehicle traffic near commercial or industrial sites

 - Improvements to roads serving brownfields or idle industrial sites

-- repair or reconstruct a bridge linking downtown businesses with a major state highway(s)
+- Reconstruction of a bridge that connects downtown businesses to a state highway

 Dean M. Prestegaard